Documentation for Axxon PSIM 2.0. Documentation for other versions of Axxon PSIM is available too.

 2. Click Escalate, and select to whom in the drop-down list:

-1. All—escalation for all users, that is, any user can take the escalated event into processing.
+1. All—escalation to all users, that is, any user can handle the escalated event.

 2. Specific user from the list—the escalated event is assigned to the selected user.

-If you don't set the option to see and work with the escalated events in the settings (see Configuring user rights in Incident manager), after escalation, the event will disappear from the list and will be displayed for another operator with the Escalated/<Last name of the operator who escalated it> status.
-In this case, the event will be in the state as it was at the time of escalation: if the operator started processing, the event will be at the unfinished stage.
+If you don't set the option to see and work with the escalated events in the settings (see Configuring user rights in Incident manager), after escalation, the event disappears from the list and is displayed for another operator with the Escalated/<Last name of the operator who escalated it> status.
+In this case, the event is in the state it was at the time of escalation: if the operator started handling it, the event is at the unfinished stage.

 Additionally, you can automatically escalate events after the specified time (see Selecting events to display and handle).
-In this case, the automatically escalated event will become unavailable for processing by the current operator and will be displayed with the Escalated/Waiting for processing status.
+In this case, the automatically escalated event becomes unavailable for handling by the current operator and is displayed with the Escalated/Waiting for handling status.

-Event group processing is possible if it is enabled in the Configuring events grouping in Incident manager.
+Handling of event groups is possible if it is enabled in the Configuring event grouping in incident manager.
 Possible options:

-1. After processing one of a group events, all remaining events of this group will be automatically closed.
+1. After you handle one of the group events, all remaining events of this group are automatically closed.

 2. Only the first event of a group is displayed in the event list display window.
-The rest of the group events will be automatically closed after the first event is processed.
+The rest of the group events are automatically closed after the first event is handled.

-3. When you escalate one event of a group, all events of a group are automatically escalated.
+3. When you escalate one event of a group, all events of the group are automatically escalated.

-If the operator processes an event from a group, all events of this group will be blocked for other operators, and new events of a group will automatically change their status.
-In other words, all events of the selected group, including incoming new events, will be available for processing only to one operator until they process all events of a group.
-Other operators cannot process events from this group: if they try to process an event from this group, the message Group is blocked will be displayed.
+If the operator handles an event from a group, all events of this group are locked for other operators, and new events of the group automatically change their status.
+In other words, all events of the selected group, including incoming new events, are available for handling only to one operator until they handle all events of a group.
+Other operators cannot handle events from this group: if they try to handle an event from this group, the message Group is locked is displayed.

 Note

-If the operator took one event from a group into processing and released it without processing, the blocked events of a group are released again for other operators.
+If the operator handles one event from a group and releases it without handling, the locked events of a group are released again for other operators.

-The color of the group name can also be changed at the group processing, see Grouping events.
+The color of the group name can also change during group handling, see Event grouping.

-1. The Close button is used to close one event; select it in the table and click the button.
+1. To close one event, select it from the table and click the Close button.

 2. The Close all button is used to close all events.